National Catholic Education Commission

 - Three campuses located in Fremantle, Broome and Sydney

 - Collegial relationship with Notre Dame, Indiana

 - 860 staff

-The Commission meets five times per year and is supported by a small full-time Secretariat located in Canberra.
+The Commission meets five times per year and is supported by a small full-time Secretariat located in Sydney.
 The Commission has eight Standing Committees